jennahgosciak/adaptive_conjoint/04_update_prob/README.md

 # Bayesian updating of context/treatment assignment probabilites:

 ## Step 1: Data Export
-After we have generated **100** responses to the survey questions from Qualtrics, we load the data locally in R using a function from the `qualtRics` package.
+After we have generated new **100** responses to the survey questions from Qualtrics, we load the data locally in R using a function from the `qualtRics` package.

 ## Step 2: Survey Validation
-Ensure only the last 100 responses are loaded from Qualtrics.
-Additionally, we implement the following checks:
+Ensure all responses are loaded from Qualtrics.
+Drop any participants from before the time stamp of the study start (i.e., excluding participants in the pilot study).
+Additionally, we implement the following checks and drop participants who do not meet the following criteria:
 * The status is not one of "Survey Preview" or "Survey Test"
 * We have received consent from all respondents
 * Respondents do not fail the age and location checks for eligibility (i.e., they are over 18 and in the U.S.)